GoogleChrome/web.dev/src/site/content/en/learn/css/media-queries/index.md

 {% endCompare %}

 {% Aside 'caution' %}
-An emerging capability for range type media features, it is recommended to periodically reference [CanIUse.com’s dedicated page on the support of the feature](https://caniuse.com/mdn-css_at-rules_media_range_syntax) prior to extensively using it to account for its limited or missing support in the browsers you need to accomodate with your sytles.
+An emerging capability for range type media features, it is recommended to periodically reference [CanIUse.com’s dedicated page on the support of the feature](https://caniuse.com/mdn-css_at-rules_media_range_syntax) prior to extensively using it to account for its limited or missing support in the browsers you need to accommodate with your styles.
 {% endAside %}

 {% Aside %}
 Many more media features exist than the ones mentioned thus far to audit whether or not a medium supports them to meaningfully enhance a document.
-[Check out CSS Trick’ s complete guide to media queries](https://css-tricks.com/a-complete-guide-to-css-media-queries/) and the [MDN’s list of media features](https://developer.mozilla.org/docs/Web/CSS/@media#media_features) on learn more about the most supported and meaningful media features you can query against in CSS.
+[Check out CSS Trick’ s complete guide to media queries](https://css-tricks.com/a-complete-guide-to-css-media-queries/) and the [MDN’s list of media features](https://developer.mozilla.org/docs/Web/CSS/@media#media_features) to learn more about the most supported and meaningful media features you can query against in CSS.
 {% endAside %}

 #### Querying that a medium has a particular media feature